mit-han-lab/gan-compression/README.md

 **[NEW!]** Add support to the [MUNIT](https://github.com/NVlabs/MUNIT), a multimodal unsupervised image-to-image translation approach!
 Please follow the [test commands](#munit) to test the pre-trained models and the [tutorial](docs/tutorials/fast_gan_compression.md) to train your own models!

 ![teaser](imgs/teaser.png)
 *We introduce GAN Compression, a general-purpose method for compressing conditional GANs.
-Our method reduces the computation of widely-used conditional GAN models, including pix2pix, CycleGAN, and GauGAN, by 9-21x while preserving the visual fidelity.
+Our method reduces the computation of widely-used conditional GAN models, including pix2pix, CycleGAN, MUNIT, and GauGAN, by 9-29x while preserving the visual fidelity.
 Our method is effective for a wide range of generator architectures, learning objectives, and both paired and unpaired settings.*

 GAN Compression: Efficient Architectures for Interactive Conditional GANs<br>
 [Muyang Li](https://lmxyy.me/), [Ji Lin](http://linji.me/), [Yaoyao Ding](https://yaoyaoding.com/), [Zhijian Liu](http://zhijianliu.com/), [Jun-Yan Zhu](https://www.cs.cmu.edu/~junyanz/), and [Song Han](https://songhan.mit.edu/)<br>